-- □ Liaison for Homeless Children and Youths, who coordinates services for homeless students: 903-575-2000 - □ Parent Involvement Coordinator, who works with parents of students participating in Title I programs: 903-575-2000.
+Liaison for Homeless Children and Youths, who coordinates services for homeless students:903-575-2000

 Services for Students with Disabilities

 Parents of students with learning difficulties or who may need special education services may request an evaluation for special education at any time.
 For more information, contact a grade level counselor at 903-575-2048.